Modulo-P/groth-pairing/README.md

 ## ZK verification

-To check the viability using our pairing implementation in conjunction with an open source ZK tooling like [_snarkjs_](https://github.com/iden3/snarkjs), we test the validation of a proof produced by such a tool; see files in `src/Groth16`.
+To check the viability of using our pairing implementation in conjunction with an open source ZK tooling like [_snarkjs_](https://github.com/iden3/snarkjs), we test the validation of a proof produced by such a tool; see files in `src/Groth16` and corresponding log in directory `logs`.